 Whether you call them chips or fries, these humble, hot, little potato treats are the unsung hero of every social gathering, helping to fuel the conversation, absorb the beers or raise the burger from a simple snack to proper meal status.

-Rotorua is home to some wonderful masters of the hot chip, and here we have a list of six places where the fries can the stand-out star of your gastro show.
+Rotorua is home to some wonderful masters of the hot chip, and here we have a list of several places where the fries can be the stand-out star of your gastro-show.

-The perfect snack here is a bowl of famous ‘pigtail fries’, pictured above.
-We’re not sure how they pack these spuds with so much flavour, but these fun, bouncy, salty morsels truly take your fries experience to the next level.
+The perfect snack here is a bowl of their famous pigtail fries (pictured at top).
+We’re not sure how they pack these spuds with so much flavour, but these fun, boing-y, salty morsels truly take your fries experience to the next level.
 They’re served with aioli and tomato sauce but try this local’s tip: ask for satay sauce, your taste buds will thank you.
-Mix it with a craft beer on tap and your halfway to mountain biking level cool.
+Mix it with a craft beer on tap and your half way to mountain biking level cool.

 Is this really vegan?
 Yes!

 Last but certainly not least is the happy story about a super delish vegan food truck we fell in love with at the Rotorua Night Market.
 FTP Vegan Eats’ owner Kaya decided to find a more permanent home for her “big, bad vegan burgers” and things, and opened her more-solid doors just last month (don’t worry, she still heads to the market around the corner every Thursday).

 In Kaya’s words, she’s all about “serving up socialist rabbit food” to the masses, and that includes a big bowl of vegan loaded fries with cheese sauce and ‘bacon’ bits that tasted like the real McCoy.
 So tasty that this non-vegan is going back for more next time there’s a hankerin’ for Southern American style fries – and maybe a cheeky vegan donut.

 There are heaps more great fries available in Rotorua.
 This list just aims to tickle your taste buds and show you the humble potato sticks can be more than just your sidekick.